hsihsun/AdaBoost-Classifier/README.md

 **The implementation of an AdaBoost Classifier**

-This is part of assignment of Stanford CS229.
+This is a part of assignment of Stanford CS229.

 The AdaBoost Classifier has the better performance to classify the complex pattern.